Harlan County, USA: Synopsis

 Almost a full year into the strike, miner Lawrence Jones was fatally shot during a scuffle.
-Jones was well liked, young, and had a 16-year-old wife, and a baby.
-In the documentary, his mother can be seen breaking down during his funeral, screaming and being carried away by male attendees.
+Jones was young, well liked, had a 16-year-old wife, and an infant baby.
+In the documentary, his mother can be seen breaking down during his funeral, wailing and being carried away by male attendees.
 The strikers and management finally agreed to come to the bargaining table after his death.

 Lois Scott, a leading woman in the mining community, is shown playing a major role in galvanizing the people in support of the strike.
-Several times she is seen publicly chastising those she feels have been absent from the picket lines.
+Several times, she is seen publicly chastising those she feels have been absent from the picket lines.
 In one scene, Scott pulls a pistol from her bra.